arjenbakker/ProgrammingAssignment3/README.md

 - Extracts only the measurements on the mean and standard deviation for each measurement.
 - Uses descriptive activity names to name the activities in the data set
 - Appropriately labels the data set with descriptive variable names.
 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Filename is 'tidy_dataset.txt'.
+# Result

+Final result is a tidy dataset in the working directory called 'tidy_dataset.txt'.